Please refer only to these links, as these courses are open to international students and will be taught in English. Please note the following:

-Courses from the faculty of Economics and Business Administration are particularly strict with entry requirements.
-If you do not have experience or a degree in Economics and Business Administration but still wish to take courses in this faculty then you can only choose from 100-level courses and we will need to conduct an extra check to make sure you meet all entry requirements.
+Courses from the School of Business and Economics are particularly strict with entry requirements.
+If you do not have experience or a degree in Economics, and Business Administration but still wish to take courses in this School then you can only choose from 100-level courses and we will need to conduct an extra check to make sure you meet all entry requirements.

 A regular workload for one semester is 30 ECTS.
 Most courses are 6 ECTS.
 VU Amsterdam requires students to take a minimum of 24 ECTS and a maximum of 30 ECTS per semester.
 You can choose how to divide up your credits across the semester.
 Students usually take two courses worth 6 ECTS each per period.
 We do not advise students to take more than 3 courses in one period unless one of these courses spans two periods.

 If you would like to take courses from different fields of study we recommend pairing courses from the same field and at the same level in each period.
 For example: two 200-level history courses in one period and two 300-level computer science courses in another period.
 To avoid overlaps in the timetable we do not recommend taking courses from different fields and different levels in the same period.

 As an alternative to taking a course in periods 3 or 6 you can take an extra course in a prior period, such as an elective, and thereby return home in December or May as opposed to January or June.
 Our Dutch electives are offered in the evenings and are guaranteed not to overlap with your other courses.
 Please confirm with your home university or provider if you are required to take a Dutch elective.
 You are responsible for including the elective on your course selection form if it is required.